 When toxic and other molds linger or are not promptly and properly remediated, those who have been exposed to the mold may be adversely affected.
 In those circumstances, the Toxic Injury Lawyers can help you navigate the legal repercussions of mold exposure.
 Ubiquitous and aggressive molds can colonize a home, belonging, and even the human body.
 Our team represents people adversely affected by mold exposure and maintains a tremendous record of success in this and other areas of our toxic tort practice.
 Our goal is always to help ensure that our clients receive immediate relief from ongoing exposure.
 Meanwhile, our attorneys seek compensation for our clients through the courts or, when appropriate, alternative dispute resolution processes, such arbitration or mediation.

 Negatively Affected by Mold Exposure?
 Call the Toxic Injury Lawyers.

 Being ill is a burden, and those made ill by mold exposure often report feeling lethargic and suffer neurological symptoms that can make the most mundane daily tasks quite difficult.
 If you are ill due to exposure to toxic mold, we know that getting the relief you need can be overwhelming.
 That’s why the Toxic Injury Lawyers can help those who have been impacted by toxic mold and other hazardous substances that can harm your health, or the health of your loved ones or visitors.
-Call us at 855.66.TOXIC, or submit your confidential case inquiry here, and a member of our team will listen to your story and schedule an appointment with one of our experienced, knowledgeable attorneys.
+Call us at 732.355.1311, or submit your confidential case inquiry here, and a member of our team will listen to your story and schedule an appointment with one of our experienced, knowledgeable attorneys.